What are Self-Help Information Centers?

 Murrieta, CA. 92563

-What types of resources are available at the Self-Help Information Center?
+What RESOURCES ARE available at the Self-Help Information Center?

 Self-Help Publications – Self-help books covering various areas of law are available for public use while visiting the Self-Help Information Center.
 Subjects include divorce, grandparent rights, landlord rights, tenant rights, small claims and other topics.